 This could include sites that might need to be protected for their cultural significance (for example, sites that are not protected by other legislation).
 The Minister may remove these from the block offer, or put conditions over certain areas to protect them.

-In response to issues raised in submissions during consultation for Block Offer 2018 an additional engagement condition in the 2018 Invitation for Bids document was included.
+In response to issues raised in submissions during consultation for Block Offer 2018 an additional engagement condition has been included in the Invitation for Bids document.